So what are these books about?Find out below!

 My lifelong love of aeroplanes, a general interest in history and a fascination in time-travel – born by the book by H. G. Wells, The Time Machine, which I read as a teenager – triggered something when I first thought about writing a novel.
 Another attribute of mine is single minded stubbornness.
 Not awkward or selfish, but if I say I will do something then I generally will do whatever is needed to achieve it.
 It’s like fixing something of which you have little or no knowledge; if you can work out how something is supposed to work then it is just a matter repairing the thing that is not working how it should – logic.
 I’ve done it many times, washing machines, cars, microwave, dishwasher, and much simpler mechanisms – just using logic.

 Writing a novel was something new, but once I’d said I was going to do it, there was no going back!
-I’m no English scholar, as my skills lie elsewhere, but it is my native tongue and a copy editor can deal with grammar any corrections far better then I. It’s their profession after all; I’m just a pilot and a dreamer!
-All I had to do was to regress into the mind of a child (something my partner Helen accuses me of frequently!) and put the words together.
-It wasn’t as easy as I thought it would be at first and it took several years of holidays – where I had time to relax my mind – to complete it.
-For the most part I wrote the manuscript out long hand in several note books, and then had to type it – at a snail’s pace – into my laptop.
+I’m no English scholar, as my skills lie elsewhere, but it is my native tongue, and the copy editors have the unenviable task of dealing with my grammatical errors.
+It’s their profession after all; I’m just a pilot and a dreamer!
+And I am truly indebted to their patience and hard work.
+All I have to do is regress into the mind of a child (something my partner Helen accuses me of frequently!) and put the words together.
+It wasn’t as easy as I thought it would be at first and it took several years of holidays – where I had time to relax my mind – to complete my first book as I was still working full time.
+For the most part I wrote the first manuscript out long hand in several note books, and then had to type it – at a snail’s pace – into my laptop.
 I found keeping track of invented characters was most challenging, but I have sort of worked out a system now.
-Most of them are loosely based on people I know or mixtures of them.
+Most of them are loosely based on people I know or mixtures of them, or my interpretation of their characters!

 A book has to be enjoyable to the writer as well as the reader and I have always had a mischievous, or some would say an annoying streak.
 I got it from my grandfather and have passed the gene onto my youngest daughter – just ask her sister or mother!
-Your challenge is to find the reference to the band U2 and one of their best singles buried in the text of my second book and Deep Purple in my latest, Charlie Green and the Knights of the Round Table.
+Your challenge is to find the reference to the band U2’s Angel of Harlem and one of their best singles buried in the text of my second book and Deep Purple’s Smoke on the Water in my latest, Charlie Green and the Knights of the Round Table.
 My challenge is to keep track of the hidden references as they are rather random!
 However, I have my offspring to thank for reminding me that we all have an imagination, or is it that my imagination?

 One night I said to them; “you are the sunshine of my life, that’s why I’ll always be around, you are the apple of my eye, and forever you’ll stay in my heart”.
 Oh no I didn’t, a well-known American singer did!
 There I go again – joining my daughter – away with the fairies.
 Who was it that sang those words in a song?